thenewmantis/bbl/README.md

   Flags:
   -l, --list              list books
-  -W, --no-line-wrap      no line wrap
+  -o                      choose a reading by name (i.e. by the name of the corresponding TSV file, sans file extension) -W, --no-line-wrap      no line wrap
   -V, --no-verse-numbers  no verse numbers are printed--just the book title at the top and a number for each chapter -C, --no-ch-numbers     no chapter headings either (implies -V)